terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following attributes are exported:

+- `build` - Whether or not this host's build flag will be enabled in Foreman.
+Default is true, which means host will be built at next boot.
 - `comment` - Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_attributes` - Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` -